-Cruise Ships With Infected Passengers Must Stay At-Sea, Coast Guard Says
+Cruise Ships With Infected Passengers Must Stay At Sea, Coast Guard Says

 “They’re dying on the ship.
 I’m going to do what’s right.
 Not only for us, but for humanity,” he said, noting that he would speak to his Republican colleague about the situation.

-The Coast Guard, for its part, suggests that cruise ships should bring their sick passengers to hospital in the country where the ship is flagged.
+The Coast Guard, for its part, suggests that cruise ships should bring any sick passengers to a hospital in the country where the ship is flagged.
 Since most Carnival vessels are Bahamian-flagged, the Coast Guard would like to see those passengers brought to hospitals in the island nation.

 However, the Bahamian health care system is limited, and many people in the island nation are still recovering from the devastating effects of Hurricane Dorian.

-Meanwhile, the Coast Guard memo indicates that the military unit will have the final decision on whether or not a sick passenger can be transferred to a stateside hospital.
-And if it’s allowed, it will be up to the cruise line to secure a hospital bed for the sick patient and transfer them there.
+Meanwhile, the Coast Guard memo indicates that the military unit will have the final decision on whether a sick passenger can be transferred to a stateside hospital.
+If it’s allowed, it will be up to the cruise line to secure a hospital bed for the sick patient and transfer them there.